FreemapSlovakia/imposm3/README.md

     imposm import -help

-Note: TLS/SSL support is disabled by default due to the lack of renegotiation support in Go's TLS implementation.
+Note: TLS/SSL support is disabled by default.
 You can re-enable encryption by setting the `PGSSLMODE` environment variable or the `sslmode` connection option to `require` or `verify-full`, eg: `-connect postgis://host/dbname?sslmode=require`.
-You will need to disable renegotiation support on your server to prevent connection errors on larger imports.
-You can do this by setting `ssl_renegotiation_limit` to 0 in your PostgreSQL server configuration.

 Documentation